awsdocs/aws-auto-scaling-user-guide/doc_source/security_iam_service-with-iam.md

 AWS Auto Scaling has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
 Therefore, there are no Amazon Resource Names \(ARNs\) for AWS Auto Scaling for you to use in an IAM policy\.
 To control access to AWS Auto Scaling actions, always use an \* \(asterisk\) as the resource when writing an IAM policy\.

-### Condition Keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>
+### Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>

 The `Condition` element \(or `Condition` *block*\) lets you specify conditions in which a statement is in effect\.
 For example, you might want a policy to be applied only after a specific date\.
 To express conditions, use predefined condition keys\.

 AWS Auto Scaling does not provide any service\-specific condition keys, but it does support using some global condition keys\.
-To see all AWS global condition keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.
+To see all AWS global condition keys, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 The `Condition` element is optional\.

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>

-To view examples of AWS Auto Scaling identity\-based policies, see [AWS Auto Scaling Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
+To view examples of AWS Auto Scaling identity\-based policies, see [AWS Auto Scaling identity\-based policy examples](security_iam_id-based-policy-examples.md)\.

-## AWS Auto Scaling Resource\-Based Policies<a name="security_iam_service-with-iam-resource-based-policies"></a>
+## AWS Auto Scaling resource\-based policies<a name="security_iam_service-with-iam-resource-based-policies"></a>

+Other AWS services, such as Amazon Simple Storage Service, support resource\-based permissions policies\.
+For example, you can attach a permissions policy to an S3 bucket to manage access permissions to that bucket\.

 AWS Auto Scaling does not support resource\-based policies\.